aspm-test-qa/RepoVulnScan/README.md

 ---

-### **Tool Description:**
+### Description:

 - The **RepoVulnScan** is a Go-based tool that scans a GitHub repository to identify vulnerable dependencies in popular package manager files.
 It fetches the contents of dependency files and analyzes the listed dependencies using the OSV (Open Source Vulnerabilities) API.
-The tool supports various ecosystems like `npm`, `PyPI`, `Go`, `Maven`, and more.
+- The tool supports various ecosystems like `npm`, `PyPI`, `Go`, `Maven`, `Gradle`, `crates.io` and more.
 - This tool is especially useful for developers and security professionals to assess the security posture of their software projects by quickly identifying potential vulnerabilities in their project's dependencies.

 ---